play style

 recognition

-at level 21+ people recognize you om a dc:5 history (intelligence) check
+at level 21+ on a dc:5 history (intelligence) check

 rank